neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 ## Federated EGA Starter Stack

-The FEGA Started Stack from https://github.com/neicnordic/sda-dashboard was developed agains the services developed in the Heilsa project, however another similar stack was identified at: https://github.com/EGA-archive/LocalEGA .
+The FEGA Started Stack from https://github.com/neicnordic/sda-dashboard was developed against the services developed in the Heilsa project, however another similar stack was identified at: https://github.com/EGA-archive/LocalEGA .

-During the Elixir Biohackathon 2022 the starter stack was developed further, bugs fixed and tested by members by of two nodes (Greece and France) that were new to the Federated EGA workflow.
+During the Elixir Biohackathon 2022 the starter stack was developed further, bugs fixed and tested by members of two nodes (Greece and France) that were new to the Federated EGA workflow.

 The bootstrapping script was able to illustrate the communication that happens between cEGA and FEGA node detailing the messages that are being sent between the two RabbitMQ, for example: